Toseris/LITA-Capstone-Project/README.md

 5.Recommendations:
 Provide actionable insights to improve sales strategies and enhance customer experience.
 Suggest improvements in product offerings and customer engagement tactics.

+### Data Sources
+The data source used an Excel worksheet which consist of Sales and Customer data and other worksheet like this can be found on Kaggle or any other data site.